camme/heos/README.md

 ### Current implementation

-The current version suppors the folowing commands>
+The current version suppors the following commands:

 - Connect
 - heos.getPlayers() - Get all players.
 Returns an array of player instances.
 This takes a little time to finish.